kubikulek231/MPC-SSY-Project/README.md

 ## 📋 Menu Overview

 Shown in `assets/menu.png`.
-After startup, user is presented with:
+After startup and connecting via UART at baud 38400, user is presented with:
 ![Menu](assets/menu.png)

 ---